ecodata1/whpt/README.md

 # whpt

-The goal of `whpts` package is to predict whpt scores, and assess them against the expected class.
+The goal of `whpt` package is to predict whpt scores, and assess them against the expected class.
 This shows if a whpt score is consistent with what is expected at a given location.